JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 involved on the write side at all.

-**Nested struct auto-registration.** `_elaborate_live_func`'s live-closure struct scan (`PY_TO_LOGIC.py`) now delegates to `_register_struct_recursive` for every struct type it finds directly as a value in the function's own closure vars/`__globals__`, so it correctly recurses into that struct's own field types too — it used to build each struct's field-type dict by hand with bare `str(a)` and no recursion, which broke as soon as a struct-typed field's value only had a raw `str(class)` repr to fall back on (see "`_process_imports` import pre-pass" above for the real-world case this caused).
+**Nested struct auto-registration.** `_elaborate_live_func`'s live-closure struct scan (`PY_TO_LOGIC.py`) delegates to `_register_struct_recursive` for every struct type it finds directly as a value in the function's own closure vars/`__globals__`, so it correctly recurses into that struct's own field types too — building each struct's field-type dict by hand with bare `str(a)` and no recursion would instead break as soon as a struct-typed field's value only had a raw `str(class)` repr to fall back on (see "`_process_imports` import pre-pass" above for the real-world case this caused).
 Even so, the generated `make_type_to_bytes`/`_from_bytes` function's `exec()` globals deliberately only contain `t`/`out_t` — nothing else from the caller's module is exposed there — so if `t` itself is never one of the values `_elaborate_live_func`'s